-When the Cowles Magazine group (Fly Fisherman Magazine) bought the site in 1997, Michael moved to North Carolina and spent the next 12 years working in the web services and software development industries.
-He launched Bluespark Labs in 2009, formalizing and going full-time with the web development projects he’d been doing on the side for a couple of years.
-He says, “It was me returning to what I know how to do best.”
+When the Cowles Media Company bought the site in 1997, Michael moved to North Carolina and spent the next 12 years working in the web services and software development industries.
+He launched Bluespark in 2009, formalizing and going full-time with the web development projects he’d been doing on the side for a couple of years.
+He says, “It was a return to what I know how to do best.”

 It was also a return to building and being a part of online communities.
-Of course, by 2009 everyone was talking about online communities, social media, and user-generated content.
+Of course, by 2009 everyone was talking about online communities, social media, content management systems, open source and user-generated content.
 And Bluespark clients were asking for these kinds of capabilities.
-“A typical Bluespark client,” says Michael, “needs a highly functional, often social-type site.
+“A typical Bluespark client,” says Michael, “needs a highly functional, CMS-driven social site.
 There are usually a large number of registered users who need to use the site for a variety of reasons and in a variety of roles.
 These users are often performing actual work in the context of the web.
-And there is very often an element of e-commerce somewhere in the mix.”
+And there is very often an element of ecommerce somewhere in the mix.”

 Work is play for Michael, who truly enjoys waking up every day to oversee and manage Bluespark.
-When he’s not working though, he drives his 911 convertible, plays guitar, likes to get creative in the kitchen, and loves to travel.
+When he’s not working though, he drives his 911 Turbo, rides his Ducati Multistrada, plays guitar, likes to get creative in the kitchen, and loves to travel.